 Asuka rose to her feet.
 Mr. Ikari followed her example.

 "Where are we going?"
 Shinji asked, mere mortal he was.

 Uninterested in ridiculous queries, Asuka grabbed Shinji's right hand with her left one and pulled him away from the beach, "somewhere."

 "You don't know where we're going, do you?"

 Asuka, refusing to humor such accusations, kept pulling.

 Shinji sighed and allowed himself to be pulled.
 Then, he started to lose his balance.
 Finally, with a graceful "Wait Asu- Ow!", Mr. Ikari hit the sand.
 Asuka fell on top of him.
-And then righteous thunder echoed through the heavens:
+And then thunder echoed through the heavens: